 - Navigate to “Files” and hit “Upload new files.”

-Hitting “Upload new files” fires an Uploadcare Widget dialog.
+Hitting “Upload new files” fires an Uploadcare File Uploader dialog.
 Choose files from a preferred source; your upload will start in the background.
 Hit “Add” and your files will appear on the list in the “Files” section.

 Your files are now on UC and delivered via our CDN.
 You can notice their URLs changed, and now look like that; we call those “CDN URLs:”